Macy's to close 125 stores, shed 2,000 corporate jobs

 The corporate jobs will be shed as Macy's closes its offices in Cincinnati and San Francisco, leaving New York as its sole corporate headquarters.

-Macy's is also testing a new store format that's located at a strip center, instead of a mall.
+Macy's is also testing a new smaller-store format that's located at a strip center, instead of a mall.
+The store will feature a mixture of Macy's merchandise and local goods as well as food and beverage options.
+It will open its first so-called Market by Macy's in Dallas on Thursday.

+Macy's, like its peers Nordstrom and J.C.
+Penney, is dealing with stiffer competition and shoppers' changing behavior.
+Department stores are seeing their customers increasingly head to off-price stores like T.J.
+Maxx for fat discounts on name brands.
+They're also renting and buying second-hand goods online.

+Macy’s has pursued a number of strategies as a way to lure people back.
+Those include recently teaming up with resale site ThredUp.
+The company’s Bloomingdale’s division launched a rental service last year.
+And it's been expanding its off-price concept called Backstage in many of its stores.

+Its business during November and December showed some improvement — same store sales fell 0.6%.
+But analysts say that the department store is losing market share.
+The company is set to report final fourth-quarter results later this month.

+“We will focus our resources on the healthy parts of our business, directly address the unhealthy parts of the business and explore new revenue streams,” said Jeff Gennette. who took the reins as CEO in early 2017.

-The moves announced Tuesday come ahead of Macy's annual investor meeting where CEO Jeff Gennette is expected to unveil a three-year reinvention plan.
+The moves announced Tuesday come ahead of Macy's annual investor meeting where Gennette is expected to unveil a three-year reinvention plan.

+Shares in Macy's Inc. slipped 8 cents to $16.55 in after-hours trading following the company's announcement.
+Over the past year, Macy's shares have declined nearly 36%.